 While sugar consumption promotes insulin resistance and storage of body fat, salt increases insulin sensitivity and helps lose weight (Sakuyama et al. 20165).

-Good options to bring healthy salt into your diet are Celtic Sea Salt or Pink Himalayan Salt.
+Celtic Sea Salt or Pink Himalayan Salt are good options to bring healthy salt into your diet.
 Since these salts usually don’t contain additives such as anti-caking agents, they are more natural.

 - Salt to taste: Listen to your body and dare to salt food properly when it asks for it.